 Metropolitan entered into an agreement with DWR in December 2007 to purchase a portion of the water released by the Yuba County Water Agency ("YCWA").
 YCWA was involved in a SWRCB proceeding in which it was required to increase Yuba River fishery flows.
-Within the framework of agreements known as the Yuba River Accord, DWR-and the Bureau of Reclamation entered into agreements an agreement for the long-term purchase of water from YCWA.
-Metropolitan-and, other State Water Project contractors and San Luis Delta Mendota Water Authority entered into separate agreements with DWR for purchase of portions of the water made available.
-Metropolitan's agreement allows Metropolitan to purchase at least 13,750 acre-feet to 35,000 acre-feet per year of water supplies in dry years through 2025.
+Within the framework of agreements known as the Yuba River Accord, DWR entered into an agreement for the long-term purchase of water from YCWA.
+Metropolitan, other State Water Project Contractors, and the San Luis Delta Mendota Water Authority entered into separate agreements with DWR for the purchase of portions of the water made available.
+Metropolitan's agreement allows Metropolitan to purchase at least 13,750, in dry years through 2025, available water supplies, which have ranged from approximately 10,000 acre-feet to 35,00067,068 acre-feet per year of water supplies in dry years through 2025.
 The agreement permits YCWA to transfer additional supplies at its discretion.
 For calendar years 2008, 2009 and 2010, Metropolitan purchased 26,430 acre-feet, 42,915 acre-feet and 67,068 acre-feet of water, respectively, from YCWA under this program.
 No purchases were made in calendar years 2011 and 2012, due to favorable water supply conditions.
-In calendar year 2013, Metropolitan purchased 10,209 acre-feet.
+In calendar year 2013, years 2013 and 2014, Metropolitan purchased 10,209 acre-feet and approximately 11,000 acre-feet, respectively.

-In 2013, in response to dry conditions, DWR established a new Multi-Year Water Pool Demonstration Program to allow two-year sales of State Water Project supplies between State Water Project contractors.
-In 2013, Metropolitan purchased 30,000 acre-feet of these supplies.
+In 2013, in response to dry conditions, DWR established a new Multi-Year Water Pool Demonstration Program to allow two-year sales of State Water Project supplies between State Water Project Contractors.
+In 2013,2013 and 2014, Metropolitan purchased 30,000 acre-feet of these supplies and zero acre-feet of these supplies, respectively.
+DWR is administering a Multi-Year Water Pool during 2015 and 2016 because of continuing dry conditions.
+The amount of water available for purchase is not yet known.

-Metropolitan has agreements with the CVWD and the Desert Water Agency ("Desert") that require Metropolitan to exchange its Colorado River water for those agencies' State Water Project contractual water on an annual basis.
-Because Desert and CVWD do not have a physical connection to the State Water Project, Metropolitan takes delivery of Desert's and CVWD's State Water Project supplies and delivers a like amount of Colorado River water to the agencies.
-In accordance with an advance delivery agreement executed by Metropolitan, CVWD and Desert, Metropolitan has delivered Colorado River water in advance to these agencies for storage in the Upper Coachella Valley groundwater basin.
+Metropolitan/CVWD/Desert Water Agency Exchange and Advance Delivery Agreement.
+Metropolitan has agreements with the CVWD and the Desert Water Agency ("DesertDWA") that require Metropolitan to exchange its Colorado River water for those agencies' State Water Project contractual water on an annual basis.
+Because DesertDWA and CVWD do not have a physical connection to the State Water

+Project, Metropolitan takes delivery of DesertDWA's and CVWD's State Water Project supplies and delivers a like amount of Colorado River water to the agencies.
+In accordance with an advance delivery agreement executed by Metropolitan, CVWD and DesertDWA, Metropolitan has delivered Colorado River water in advance to these agencies for storage in the Upper Coachella Valley groundwater basin.
 In years when it is necessary to augment available supplies to meet local demands, Metropolitan has the option to meet the exchange delivery obligation through drawdowns of the advance delivery account, rather than deliver its Colorado River supply.
-Metropolitan's current storage account under the CVWD/Desert program is shown in the table "Metropolitan's Water Storage Capacity and Water in Storage" under the heading "-Storage Capacity and Water in Storage" below.
-In addition to the CVWD/Desert exchange agreements, Metropolitan has entered into separate agreements with CVWD and Desert for delivery of non-State Water Project supplies acquired by CVWD or Desert.
-Similarly, Metropolitan takes delivery of these supplies from State Water Project facilities and incurs an exchange obligation to CVWD or Desert.
-From 2008 through 2013, Metropolitan has received a net additional supply of 52,189 acre-feet of water acquired by CVWD and Desert.
+Metropolitan's current storage account under the CVWD/DesertDWA program is shown in the table "Metropolitan's Water Storage Capacity and Water in Storage" under the heading "-Storage Capacity and Water in Storage" below.
+In addition to the CVWD/DesertDWA exchange agreements, Metropolitan has entered into separate agreements with CVWD and DesertDWA for delivery of non-State Water Project supplies acquired by CVWD or DesertDWA.
+Similarly, Metropolitan takes delivery of these supplies from State Water Project facilities and incurs an exchange obligation to CVWD or DesertDWA.
+From 2008 through 2013,2014, Metropolitan has received a net additional supply of 52,18961,965 acre-feet of water acquired by CVWD and DesertDWA.